-Council recognises that future demand on the Richmond Aquatic Centre will be influenced by:
+The Council recognises that future demand on the Centre will be influenced by:

-- · Population growth and demographic change; - · Changes in type of use of Aquatic facilities; - · Social changes.
+- Population growth in Tasman District and in Nelson South, and demographic change - Changes in type of use of Aquatic facilities - Social changes.

 The impact of these influencing factors on the demand is discussed below.